shahidul034/Database-Lab-Tutorial/README.md

 ```
 delete from  dept where dept_id=12;
 ```
+# Save the SQL command output
-## Save the sql command output in csv file
+## Save the SQL command output in csv file
 > Simply change the folder path and your sql command.
 ```
 SET MARKUP XML ON